azzamsa/emacs.d/README.md

 - Most used command reachable under `C-c` and `super`.
 - Versioned package dependencies using `straight.el`.
 - Blazing fast startup.
 Thanks to `use-package defer` and native compilation.
-- Separate places for your secrets.
+- Separate places for your personal configuration.
 - Sensible dired: omit non-interesting files, colorize by extension.
 - Ligature support.
 - More...